SBA 7(a) Loans: The Essential Guide

 What is the SBA 7(a) Loan?

 The SBA in SBA loans stands for the Small Business Administration, a government agency devoted to promoting small businesses.
-The SBA loan program consists of various small business loans, and SBA 7(a) loans are the most common and most popular.
+The SBA loan program comprises various small business loans, and the SBA 7(a) loan is the most common and popular among them.

 The Small Business Administration does not lend to businesses.
-Small business owners still need to apply to one of three types of lending institutions: traditional banks, credit unions, or alternative lending facilitators like United Capital Source.
+Private lenders issue SBA 7(a) loans and are partially backed by the U.S. Small Business Administration.
+Small business owners still need to apply to one of three types of lending institutions: traditional banks, credit unions, or alternative business lending facilitators, such as United Capital Source.

 Small Business Administration Guarantee

 While the Small Business Administration does not accept or approve applications and doesn’t provide funding, it partially guarantees SBA loans.
-The agency guarantees SBA loans anywhere from 50% to 90%, depending on the loan type and amount (more on that later).
+The agency guarantees SBA loans ranging from 50% to 90%, depending on the loan type and amount (more details to follow).

 Because the agency partially backs the loans, lenders take less risk.
 Since the risk is lower, lenders can offer higher borrowing amounts at lower interest rates and longer repayment terms.
-The SBA also provides some regulation on interest rates, fees, and terms, which we will get into later.
+The SBA also provides regulations on interest rates, fees, and terms, which we will discuss later.

 What are the Borrowing Amounts & Terms for SBA 7(a) Loans?